open-telemetry/opentelemetry.io/content/en/blog/2023/why-histograms/index.md

 a gauge that calculates the `p99` of some metric and you define an SLO based on it.
 When your SLO is violated and an alert is triggered, how do you know it is really only affecting 1% of queries, 10%, or 50%?
 A histogram allows you to answer that question by querying the percentiles you're interested in.

-You could technically collect additional gauges for each percentile, but that's just an ad-hoc reimplementation of histograms anyways, so you're better off using histograms.
+Another option is to collect each quantile you're interested in as a gauge.
+Some systems, like Prometheus, support this natively using a metric type sometimes called a summary.
+Summaries can work, but they suffer the same inflexibility as gauges and counters, requiring you to decide ahead of time which quantiles to collect.
+They also cannot be aggregated, meaning that a `p90` cannot be accurately calculated from two separate hosts each reporting their own `p90`.

 ## Other data sources and metric types